edgexfoundry/edgex-docs/docs_src/design/adr/device-service/0021-Profile-Changes.md

 A detailed look at the allowed changes to device profile and its device resources is listed below.
 In general, here is what we are trying to allow/prevent via these rules:
 - Block the DELETE of a device profile when it is associated to any other EdgeX object (device, reading, event) **always**.
-- Allow changes (PATCH or PUT depending) to device profile or device resource fields when the field is inconsequential to the object's use (ex: description) or when it is not yet associated to another EdgeX object.
+- Allow changes to device profile or device resource fields when the field is inconsequential to the object's use (ex: description) or when it is not yet associated to another EdgeX object.
 These changes are listed as `Anytime` or `Situational` accordingly in the table below.
 - Allow the addition of new profiles, device resources, device commands, etc. **always**.
 Additions may be accomplished via POST or PATCH depending on the change and API.

+See [Proposed Design section](#proposed-design) section below for specific metadata API changes.

 While not explicitly covered in this ADR, a device is not allowed when it is associated to an event or reading.